There's much to see here. Please, take your time, look around, and discover a few things about my art.

 Reinventing myself after retirement led to the challenge of self-teaching myself how to paint...not recommended!
 Surprisingly though, sometimes when you are unencumbered by formal training, the magic of creating something artistic can be both astonishing and humbling.
 To me, pushing those boundaries can define and energize your personal growth.

-I have been fortunate in qualifying to become an Active Member in the Federation of Canadian Artists and hope to continue creating art that rises to the Federation’s standard of excellence.
+I have been fortunate in successfully qualifying to become an Active Member in the Federation of Canadian Artists and hope to continue creating art that rises to the Federation’s standard of excellence.
 To continue the journey, I’m now working towards becoming an Associate Member of the Federation.
+Being successfully juried into seven separate exhibitions over a time period of less than four years earns the applicant, the Associate status.
+Having attained three of the seven, I have my work cut out for me!
 It’s like signing up for a 10K, you pretty much have to do the running, or, to complete the analogy, you pretty much have to keep painting at an increasingly higher level.

 Click on the badge above for more information about The Federation of Canadian Artists